Urinary tract infection: Epidemiology

 Urinary tract infections are the most frequent bacterial infection in women.
 They occur most frequently between the ages of 16 and 35 years, with 10% of women getting an infection yearly and more than 40–60% having an infection at some point in their lives.
 Recurrences are common, with nearly half of people getting a second infection within a year.
 Urinary tract infections occur four times more frequently in females than males.
 Pyelonephritis occurs between 20 and 30 times less frequently.
 They are the most common cause of hospital-acquired infections accounting for approximately 40%.
 Rates of asymptomatic bacteria in the urine increase with age from two to seven percent in women of child-bearing age to as high as 50% in elderly women in care homes.
 Rates of asymptomatic bacteria in the urine among men over 75 are between 7–10%.
 2–10% of pregnant women have asymptomatic bacteria in the urine and higher rates are reported in women who live in some underdeveloped countries.

 Urinary tract infections may affect 10% of people during childhood.
 Among children, urinary tract infections are most common in uncircumcised males less than three months of age, followed by females less than one year.
 Estimates of frequency among children, however, vary widely.
 In a group of children with a fever, ranging in age between birth and two years, 2–20% were diagnosed with a UTI.

+Veterinary medicine

+Domestic cats are less susceptible to bacterial urinary tract infections than domestic dogs.

 History

 Urinary tract infections have been described since ancient times with the first documented description in the Ebers Papyrus dated to c.
 1550 BC.
 It was described by the Egyptians as "sending forth heat from the bladder".
-Effective treatment did not occur until the development and availability of antibiotics in the 1930s before which time herbs, bloodletting and rest were recommended.
+Effective treatment did not occur until the development and availability of antibiotics in the 1930s, before which time herbs, bloodletting and rest were recommended.